Koszul self duality of manifolds: Self duality of , Poincaré-Koszul duality, and embedding calculus

 \begin{thm}[Pontryagin-Thom collapse for stable, framed embedding calculus] For framed $n$-manifolds $M,N$ there is a map

-This map is an equivalence assuming Conjecture \ref{thm:chingKoszul} for $\Sigma^\infty_+ E_n$.
+This map is an equivalence assuming Conjecture \ref{thm:chingKoszul} for $\Sigma^\infty_+ \mathcal{F}_n$.

-\end{thm} It is not difficult to see that in the case $E_M \rightarrow E_N$ is induced by a codimension 0 inclusion $i: M \rightarrow N$, the image under the above map is homotopic to Before giving the construction, we recall a conjecture about Koszul duality for arbitrary operads. \begin{conjecture}[Folklore] For a termwise $\Sigma$-finite, termwise cofibrant operad $O$ and termwise $\Sigma$-finite, termwise cofibrant right module $R$ in $(\mathrm{Sp},\wedge)$, there is a natural zigzag of equivalences of operads and compatible natural zigzag of equivalences of modules
+\end{thm} It is not difficult to see that in the case $\mathcal{F}_M \rightarrow \mathcal{F}_N$ is induced by a codimension 0 inclusion $i: M \rightarrow N$, the image under the above map is homotopic to Before giving the construction, we recall a conjecture about Koszul duality for arbitrary operads. \begin{conjecture}[Folklore] For a levelwise $\Sigma$-finite, levelwise cofibrant operad $O$ and levelwise $\Sigma$-finite, levelwise cofibrant right module $R$ in $(\mathrm{Sp},\wedge)$, there is a natural zigzag of equivalences of operads and compatible natural zigzag of equivalences of right modules

 \end{conjecture}